stdlib-js/stdlib/workshops/numeric-computing/exercises/linear_regression.md

 ### 2) Online Linear Regression

-* Incrementally fit a linear model to the noisy data (see [online regression][online-regression]).
-After updating the linear model with a datum, generate a plot which includes a line representing the true (underlying) model, a scatterplot representing the noisy data, and a line representing the fitted model (obtained via the model coefficients).
+* Incrementally fit a linear model to the noisy data above (see [online regression][online-regression]).
+After each update of the linear model, generate a plot which includes

+  - a line representing the true (underlying) model
+  - a scatterplot representing the noisy data
+  - a line representing the fitted model (can be obtained via the model coefficients or using the `predict` method)

   Concatenate all plots into a single report and view in a browser window.

 ## Tips